allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 ---

 :::info Pro Plan Offering
-The ClearML AWS Autoscaler App is available under the ClearML Pro plan
+The ClearML AWS Autoscaler App is available under the ClearML Pro plan.
 :::

 The AWS Autoscaler Application optimizes AWS EC2 instance usage according to a user defined resource budget: define your